 Migrating to Australia

-In January 2009, we received news from our migration agent that our application was successful, and we were here in Australia on 15 May 2009.
+In January 2009, we received news from our migration agent that our application was successful, and we arrived in Australia on 15 May 2009.
 It came a bit late, but it came.

 Owning our home in Australia

 We started off renting when we first migrated.
-After months of looking for a job, I found work as a clerk.
+After months of job hunting, I found work as a clerk.
 My pay was barely enough to cover rent and groceries.
-We had two very young children and often had to search for loose change around the house before pay day on Thursday.
-We thought life will be a struggle in the coming years.
+We had two very young children, and we often had to search for loose change around the house before Thursday’s payday.
+We thought life would be a struggle in the coming years.

-On a drive in December 2012, we discovered a nice, little suburb in the South.
+On a drive in December 2012, we discovered a nice little suburb in the South.
 It was an eco village.
 A quick search showed that prices here were more affordable.
-My wife got in touch with a few villagers and by the end of January 2013, we have bought a plot.
+My wife got in touch with a few villagers, and by the end of January 2013, we had bought a plot.
 We now live in our 3-bedroom home in one of the most beautiful places in Australia.

 You become what you think about most,